Contiguous Parishes (our neighbours)

 Workhouse Births and Deaths

 |Estate Notice of John Kemble 1840||Estate of Charles Morse 1877||Death & Estate Notice of W. H. Scott, 1954|

 |Claims on the Estate of Frederick Fairclough 2014||Estate Notice of John Inman 2015|

 Sales of Buildings & Land for Probate Purposes

 General MIlitary Items

 Thanks to the following for supplying pictures, articles or family histories/memories.

-Arkell's, Baptist Church's, BMW, Edward Browning, Margaret Brunger, Clive Carter, Stuart Dobson, Facebook-'Swindon on the Change' & 'Swindon Past & Present', Ford Family, Susan Griffiths, Hinders, Kings College, Cambridge, Kingsdown School, London Archives, Lott Family, David Macey, Network Rail, Barry Odey, Alan Pellymounter, Stratton St. Margaret Parish Council, David Suchodola, Swindon Advertiser, Swindon Library, Ken Tuck, Paul Williams, and the many conversations with locals.
+Arkell's, Baptist Church's, BMW, Edward Browning, Margaret Brunger, Clive Carter, Roy Cartwright, Stuart Dobson, Facebook-'Swindon on the Change' & 'Swindon Past & Present', Ford Family, Susan Griffiths, Hinders, Phil King, Kings College, Cambridge, Kingsdown School, London Archives, Lott Family, David Macey, Network Rail, Barry Odey, Alan Pellymounter, Stratton St. Margaret Parish Council, David Suchodola, Swindon Advertiser, Swindon Library, Ken Tuck, Brenda Williams, Paul Williams, and the many conversations with locals.